 POLLY SCATTERGOOD Arrows (2013)

 POLLY SCATTERGOOD signalled the more electronic journey of her second album ‘Arrows’ with the marvellous electro-COCTEAU TWINS twist of ‘Wanderlust’.
 While there were still signs of her folkier roots, synthetic textures and technological trickery were very much part of the action.
 The sad but driving pop of ‘Falling’ and ‘Subsequently Lost’ attracted empathy with Polly World, while the highly emotive ‘Miss You’ and the dreamy ‘Cocoon’ displayed her passion and vulnerability.
-‘Arrows’ was a true grower of an album that was perfect for those rain afflicted winter evenings.

 Text by Chi Ming Lai with thanks to Simon Helm at Cold War Night Life